dhappy/TRWBL/data/notes/46nefi7al8pvhetye9vg1v2.md

-* **Stay:** Mapping spaces, capturing task descriptions, and coordinating property management, allowing participants to maintain and reserve spaces at a minimum of monetary cost.
+* ^stay **Stay:** Mapping spaces, capturing task descriptions, and coordinating property management, allowing participants to maintain and reserve spaces at a minimum of monetary cost.
   Space is rented by a user under the auspices of a set of teams.
 The team specifies the expected application of the space.

 * **Substances:** An interface for selling things with a digital testing certificate.
 Aimed in large part at the violence, dilution, & theft-free distribution of substances, be they pharmacetical or psychotropic.